-The proposed site will be demarcated prior to the commencement of any construction whatsoever, this includes site establishment, the moving of construction material or any other items onto the site, etc.
+The proposed site will be demarcated prior to the commencement of any construction whatsoever, this includes site establishment, the moving of construction material or any other items onto the site, etc. The final pipeline and powerline routes must be decided upon before construction commences.
+Any changes must be communicated to, and approved by, the ECO before construction.

 - The site will be demarcated with appropriate dropper poles.
 A single strand of orange baler twine is to be attached to the dropper poles to indicate boundaries and no-go areas for site personnel and vehicular movement.
-(Alternative fencing may be decided upon dependent on site requirements). - The construction area i.e. road, stockpile areas and development footprint etc. must be demarcated and fenced off with dropper poles and orange baler twine approximately 1m high is considered adequate.
-The demarcation will be agreed on during the start-up meeting. - All fencing and fence placement / positioning must be approved by the ECO on site. - Work areas and access routes must be clearly demarcated to minimise environmental impact. - In the event that sensitive features are threatened by construction activities, temporary fencing off of these areas (for individual areas such as trees or rocks) or the construction area (when working in a mainly natural environment) is recommended. - NB: Also note the requirements discussed under the following paragraphs: 6.10.5; 6.10.6; 6.10.2; 6.10.9; 6.10.7; 6.10.8. - The Contractor must maintain in good order all demarcation, fencing and barriers for the duration of construction activities, or as otherwise instructed. - Demarcation may not be moved, re-located or altered or changed without the approval of the ECO. - Any temporary fencing removed for the execution of any portion of the works is to be reinstated by the Contractor as soon as practicable. - The Contractor at the end of the contract must remove all demarcation, fencing or barriers not forming part of the final works on Site.
+(Alternative methods of demarcation may be reviewed anddecided upon dependent on site requirements in consultation and satisfaction with the ECO). - The construction area i.e. road, stockpile areas and development footprint etc. must be demarcated and fenced off with dropper poles and orange baler twine approximately 1m high is considered adequate.
+The demarcation will be agreed on during the start-up meeting. - All fencing and fence placement / positioning must be approved by the ECO on site. - Work areas and access routes must be clearly demarcated to minimise environmental impact. - In the event that sensitive features are threatened by construction activities, temporary fencing off of these areas (for individual areas such as trees or rocks) or the construction area (when working in a mainly natural environment) is recommended. - NB: Also note the requirements discussed under the following paragraphs: 6.10.5; 6.10.6; 6.10.2; 6.10.9; 6.10.7; 6.10.8. - The Contractor must maintain in good order all demarcation, fencing and barriers for the duration of construction activities, or as otherwise instructed. - Demarcation may not be moved, re-located or altered or changed without the approval of the ECO. - Any temporary fencing removed for the execution of any portion of the works is to be reinstated by the Contractor as soon as practicable. - The Contractor at the end of the contract must remove all demarcation, fencing or barriers not forming part of the final works on Site. - Pipeline construction corridor may not be wider than 12m.